-Process a TADA profile object to flag or filter data based on media type.
+Process a TADA dataframe to flag or filter data by media type.

 Usage